Skip to content

 Four reasons SaaS teams pick us for AI visibility.

-Your citation tracking runs on MentionLayer, the AI-visibility platform we built and operate, not a reseller dashboard we white-label.
+Your citation tracking runs on Outrigger, the independent AI-visibility platform Joel co-founded with Andrew, not a reseller dashboard we white-label.
 It monitors your category prompts across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews weekly, benchmarks your citation share against your top three competitors, and drives the roadmap.
-We eat our own cooking — MentionLayer is how we measure ourselves.
+We eat our own cooking.
+Outrigger is how we measure ourselves.

 Our founder Joel House wrote AI for Revenue and The Growth Architecture (both on Barnes & Noble) and is a Forbes Agency Council member.
 Published methodology, not pitch material.
 Joel is on every diagnostic call and reviews every SaaS GEO strategy before it ships.
 You're working with the person who wrote the framework, not being handed to a junior account manager.